Data-Augmented Few-Shot Neural Emulator for Computer-Model System Identification: Introduction

 At the core of our proposed approach lies a \textbf{neural stencil emulator (NSE)} that performs system identification in function space: it infers the model structure or functional form of the PDE RHS directly from grid-cell simulation data.
 NSE training leverages large amounts of grid-cell-level simulation data that are inexpensive to generate and often with no more than a single simulation.
 This non-intrusive scheme combines the scalability of data-driven models with the interpretability of mechanistic stencils, yielding an efficient, physics-aware surrogate for PDE evolution.

-Our contributions are as follows: \squishlist \item We introduce the \textit{Neural Stencil Emulator} (\textbf{NSE}), a non-intrusive, data-driven system-identification framework that learns the governing equations of computer models from inexpensive stencil evaluations, enabling stable forecasting; \item We develop several data-augmentation strategies, including a novel PCA-based scheme, that improves our emulator's sample efficiency and few-shot generalization to unseen initial conditions using only a handful of full-order simulation snapshots; \item We demonstrate NSE’s effectiveness in learning PDE dynamics across multiple PDE systems, achieving low errors relative to full-order solutions. \squishend
+Our contributions are as follows: \squishlist \item We introduce the \textit{Neural Stencil Emulator} (\textbf{NSE}), a non-intrusive, data-driven system-identification framework that learns the governing equations of computer models from inexpensive stencil evaluations, enabling stable forecasting; \item We develop several data-augmentation strategies, including a novel PCA-based scheme, that improves our emulator's sample efficiency and few-shot generalization to unseen initial conditions using only a handful of full-order simulation snapshots;